 “Are there any possible complications after the procedure?”
-Here are some points to consider after getting a crown.
+Here are some points to consider after getting a cap placed.

-- There may be some sensitivity on the tooth for a few days after a crown is placed.
-If this is prolonged, or the tooth feels sore to bite on you should contact your dentist.
+- There may be some sensitivity for a few days after a crown is placed.
+If this is prolonged, or the area feels sore to bite on, you should contact your dentist.

-- Once the crown has been fitted into place, your dentist will instruct you on how to care for it.
-In general, a crowned tooth needs at least the same care as an uncrowned tooth, including proper cleaning between it and the teeth beside (‘interdental’ cleaning e.g. flossing).
+- Once the cap has been fitted into place, your dentist will instruct you on how to care for it.
+In general, a crowned tooth needs at least the same care as an uncrowned one, including proper cleaning between it and the teeth alongside it (‘interdental’ cleaning e.g. flossing).

-- A tooth that has been crowned carries the same risk of gum disease as an uncrowned tooth, if not more so.
+- A tooth that has been crowned carries the same risk of gum disease as an any other, if not more so.
 Proper cleaning is needed to reduce the risks of gum disease.

-- A major risk factor to crowns is clenching or grinding.
+- A major risk factor for crowns failing is clenching or grinding.
 If this is being done at night, your dentist may make a mouth guard to be worn at night-time.

-- Porcelain crowns may chip.
-If minor chipping occurs, this can be left.
-Otherwise the chips can sometimes be repaired but if not the crown may need replaced.
+- Porcelain may chip off.
+If minor chipping occurs, this can be left as is.
+Otherwise the chips can sometimes be repaired but if not, the whole unit may need replaced.

-- If gaps occur between the tooth and the crown, decay may set in and the crown may loosen.
-This is more likely with ill-fitting crowns.
-The dentist will check the crown at each check-up to ensure no decay is setting in.
+- If gaps occur between under it, decay may set in and the crown may loosen.
+This is more likely with ill-fitting work.
+The dentist will review the work at each check-up to ensure no decay is setting in.

 Crowns on teeth may eventually fall out.
 In such an event, bring the crown to the dentist.
-If everything appears healthy the dentist may be able to re-cement the crown.
-If there is an obvious reason for the crown falling out, such decay or tooth fracture, a new crown may need to be made.
-If the tooth structure underneath a crown fractures badly, the tooth may need to be extracted.
+If everything appears healthy the dentist may be able to re-cement it.
+If there is an obvious reason for it falling out, such as decay or tooth fracture, a new restoration may need to be made.
+If the enamel and dentin structure underneath a cap fractures badly, the tooth may need to be extracted.